Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Experiment

-\textbf{Results comparison.} The ParC models improves a lot to be compared with the orginal models.
+\textbf{Results comparison.} The ParC models improve a lot to be compared with the original models.
 Inserting ParC operation improves about 1.15 in ConvNeXt-XT.
-In traditional network, it has a even better performance.
-Especially, ResNet50-ParC outperforms the original ResNet50 by 2.05, MobileNetV2-ParC outperforms MobileNetV2 by 0.59 in mIoU.
-TTA improves performance for all ConvNet models test here.
-But, it is clear that vanilla ConvNets could get more benefit from it.
-Comparing the row 3-5 with row 6-8 in Table~\ref{convnet_segm_ADE20K}, we could conclude that ParC's advantage degrades significantly after TTA.
+In traditional networks, it has an even better performance.
+Especially, ResNet50-ParC outperforms the original ResNet50 by 2.05, and MobileNetV2-ParC outperforms MobileNetV2 by 0.59 in mIoU.
+TTA improves performance for all ConvNet models tested here.
+But, it is clear that vanilla ConvNets could get more benefits from it.
+Comparing rows 3-5 with rows 6-8 in Table~\ref{convnet_segm_ADE20K}, we could conclude that ParC's advantage degrades significantly after TTA.
 Even so, ParC version models still show better performance than the vanilla version.

-Another interesting fact is that: this significant performance gain is closely related to the '512\x512-sized crop' strategy during evaluation.
-If we set the test mode to 'whole', which means to feed the whole 512\x2048-sized picture to network, we could also observe a degradation of ParC-based models' advantage.
+Another interesting fact is that this significant performance gain is closely related to the '512$\times$512-sized crop' strategy during evaluation.
+If we set the test mode to 'whole', which means feeding the whole 512$\times$2048-sized picture to the network, we could also observe a degradation of ParC-based models' advantage.
 This is in accord with what we see when enabling TTA.
 Based on these results, we conclude one possible explanation - ParC is not robust enough to resolution change.
-While using ImageNet-1K for pre-training, we empirically set the meta-kernel size to 14 or 7 and use bi-linear interpolation to get a global kernel during practical forward process.
-Though interpolated kernel works, but it might be a sub-optimum technique, causing instability to resolution changes.
+While using ImageNet-1K for pre-training, we empirically set the meta-kernel size to 14 or 7 and used bi-linear interpolation to gain a global kernel during the practical forward process.
+Though the interpolated kernel works, it might be a sub-optimum technique, causing instability in resolution changes.
 A more promising technique is to generate the kernel dynamically.
-And since zero-padding convolution does not change the resolution of feature map, it might be a candidate for kernel generating module.
-But we unfortunately failed to accomplish such a version with better performance than Static-ParC, and this might related with normalization or optimization problem.
+And since zero-padding convolution does not change the resolution of the feature map, it might be a candidate for the kernel generation.
+But we, unfortunately, failed to accomplish such a version with better performance than Static-ParC, and this might be related to normalization or optimization problems.
 But after all, Dynamic-ParC is still a promising direction for future work.